oneapi-src/SYCLomatic/docs/_include_files/samples.rst

    *  -  Vector Add

          +  ``vector_add.cu``
-      -  The Vector Add sample demonstrates how to migrate a simple program from CUDA\* to SYCL\*.
-Vector Add provides an easy way to verify that your development environment is set up correctly to use |tool_name|.
+      -  The Vector Add sample shows how to migrate a simple program from CUDA\* to SYCL\*.
+You can use this sample to verify that your development environment is set up correctly to use |tool_name|.
    *  -  Folder Options